NIGK22000U Satellite Image Processing and Analysis in the Big Data Era

 Knowledge:

-• Sources of satellite data; currently operating non-commercial and commercial platforms in Earth Observation, with a specific focus on very-high-resolution imagery,
+• Sources of data; currently operating non-commercial and commercial platforms in Earth Observation, with a specific focus on very-high-resolution imagery,

 • Python Application Programming Interface (API); API-based computation with Python for big data processing.